 Issuing Authority Personnel Title: The head of Personnel Recruitment Center

-Special Seal(s) / Color / Format: Bears a gold color seal of the Greek State on the front cover.
+Special Seal(s) / Color / Format: Bears a gold Coat of Arms of the Greek State on the front cover.
 Color is dependent on the passport type.

-Registration Criteria: Requestor must appear in person at the Police Directorate.
-The applicant is required to fill out an application form and their details are electronically registered by Passport Office personnel.
+Registration Criteria: The applicant is required to fill out an application form of which details are electronically registered by Passport Office personnel.

 Other Documents Available: There are no other documents available.